Gilwyad/mailnesia.com/README.md

 ## Setting up PostgreSQL

 ### Using password-less "trust" authentication for mailnesia PSQL user
+This applies only if clients connect locally on UNIX sockets.
 In pg_hba.conf, after "Put your actual configuration here" but before the local and host configurations: